yamatt/blog/content/personal/empcamp-2026.md

 The other thing that makes EMFCamp so great is that everyone is so comfortable with being themselves.
 The inclusion aspect of EMFCamp is so strong that it's almost like a different world.

-It's like everyone is going around complimenting each other on the things that they've done, rather than who they are.
+Everyone is going around complimenting each other on the things that they've archived, rather than thinking about who they are.
 It's an incredible feeling.
 Not being judged on who you are.

-Which I think is where the crush comes from, when you leave and rediscover that people are in a rush, and had a bad night sleep, and didn't have breakfast, and you watch the news and people are doing awful things to each other.
+Which I think is where the crush at the end comes from, when you leave and rediscover that people are in a rush, and had a bad night sleep, and didn't have breakfast, and you watch the news and people are doing awful things to each other.

 Being released back in to that feels like overwhealming loss.

 It reminds me of those stories you hear [from astronaughts who come back from space and realise how delicate and fragile the world is](https://en.wikipedia.org/wiki/Overview_effect), and they want everyone to love each other and get along.
-And it seems so achievable and possible.
+And it seemed so achievable and possible while you were there.

 I'm avoiding the term 'reality'.